vuejs/vue-loader/README.md

 </style>
 ```

-The `lang` attribute will be used to automatically locate the loader to use, and you can pass Webpack loader queries in it as well:
+You can also include Webpack loader queries in the `lang` attribute:

 ``` html
 <style lang="sass?outputStyle=expanded">